Ethan0007/JSanitizer/README.md

 ```.SanitizeJsonValue(options)```
 ```.SanitizeXmlValue(options)```

-## How to create you custom JSON configurations.
+## How to create your custom JSON configurations.
 * Create folder with name **JSOptions** under your project then create json file with name **SanitizerOptions.json** under the said folder as your default configuration and follow the object format below.

 ##### {Project.Name}/JSOptions/SanitizerOptions.json